-Animal-assisted activities have a promising effect on the anxiety and quality of life of children with neoplastic disease and on the anxiety of parents/caregivers.
-However, the certainty/quality of evidence is low or very low, so at the current state of research, the results should be considered with great caution because a definitive judgment cannot be made on the real effect of the intervention.
+Animal-assisted activities have a small to moderate effect on anxiety and quality of life of children with neoplastic disease and anxiety of parents/caregivers, but the certainty/quality of evidence is low to very low.
+At the current state of research, therefore, it is not possible to make a definitive judgment on the real effect of the intervention.